About Kim Murphy Photography

 I am inspired by the work of Nick Carver, Ansel Adams, Sebastiao Salgado, Cole Thompson, Galen Rowell, Gregory Crewdson and Dorthea Lange.

 I have always loved black and white film photography.
 I love the timeless look of it.
 In August of 2013 I decided to try my hand at it.
 I bought a used Canon 1V film camera and some black and white film.
 I love film photography and it's challenges.
-Check out my gallery of black and white film photography.
+Check out my galleries of black and white film photography.

 I'm proud to call myself a photographer.
 I have learned a lot from my journey with photography, the most important being, patience.
 I love every minute that I'm outdoors in nature with my camera.
 I never tire of it.
 It brings me immense happiness, peace and solitude.